YGGverse/nps-php/README.md

 # nps-php

-PHP 8 / Composer Library for NPS Protocol (see also [nex-php](https://github.com/YGGverse/nex-php))
+PHP 8 / Composer Library for NPS Protocol

-Like Titan for Gemini, NPS is the satellite for Nex protocol\
+Like Titan for Gemini, NPS is the satellite for Nex protocol (see also [nex-php](https://github.com/YGGverse/nex-php))\
 it uses dot in line to signal the package ending.

 ## Specification